On the latest advances in tech, shifts in culture, and evolution in the art and science of product design and building teams.

 About The Writer

 You can find my formal bio at scottbelsky.com.
 I’ve spanned the gamut as a founder/ceo, product designer, author, executive and chief product officer, chief strategy officer and design/emerging product leader, and advisor and early-stage investor to some world-changing startups.
-The common thread across these experiences and my personal life is a love for design, ideas born from frustration, and an obsession with both product experiences and execution.
+The common thread across these experiences and my personal life is a love for design, ideas born from frustration, a passion for refining ideas, and an obsession with both product experiences and execution.
 These experiences have yielded a lot of juxtaposition, a network of thought partners, and a lot of lessons learned the hard way…all of which you can expect to impact this “Implications” project:

-Early Stage Investor: Being an entrepreneur with an exit over ten years ago offered the opportunity/privilege to be an early advisor and often first seed investor in some remarkable companies (and wild journeys).
-These companies include Pinterest, Uber, Warby Parker, Airtable, Flexport, Whoop, sweetgreen (also a former board member), and a more recent crop that includes Circle, NexHealth, Notion, OpenSea, Ramp, Ro, Alma, and several others in the early stages (a larger list is on my website).
+• Early Stage Investor: Being an entrepreneur with an exit over ten years ago offered the opportunity/privilege to be an early advisor and often first seed investor in some remarkable companies (and wild journeys).
+These companies include Pinterest, Uber, Warby Parker, Airtable, Flexport, Whoop, sweetgreen (also a former board member), and a more recent crop that includes Alma, Circle, Good Inside, Meter, NexHealth, Notion, OpenSea, Ramp, and several others in the early stages (a larger list is on my website).
 From those I was more involved with, I have witnessed playbooks work until they became outdated, cultures rise and fall (and reboot), 1am deliberations and debates about fateful decisions, the crafting of high-performing teams, and have helped review products at all stages of a company’s life cycle.
 I have always viewed these engagements as an education more than hopes of a return.

-Author: I wrote two national bestselling books, ten years apart, that began as side projects and became passionate efforts - each for a different reason: Making Ideas Happen was born from my frustration with the rampant disorganization in the creative world and my fascination with exceptions - the small number of creative people and teams that were extraordinarily productive and what we can learn from them.
+• Author: I wrote two national bestselling books, ten years apart, that began as side projects and became passionate efforts - each for a different reason: Making Ideas Happen was born from my frustration with the rampant disorganization in the creative world and my fascination with exceptions - the small number of creative people and teams that were extraordinarily productive and what we can learn from them.
 The Messy Middle was also born from frustration.
 I felt the world was too obsessed with the starts and finishes of new products and bold ventures, and failed to understand the endurance and endless optimization required to survive “the middle” of making of these marvels.
 These two projects helped develop my love for writing and merchandising ideas and knowledge in new ways.

 Join Us